iogolla/Quaker-Necrology-Database/project1/assets/scripts/README.md

 * take these .txts and run them through the parsing script to get a .csv of their contents parsed into first name, publication name, etc (parsing.py)

+More information can be found in the in-code documentation.